 3. The Museum of Siam

-The Museum of Siam is also just across the river from Wat Arun and is dedicated to “discovering Thainess.”
+The Museum of Siam is also located just across the river from Wat Arun, and is dedicated to “discovering Thainess.”

-This interesting museum delves into what makes Thailand and covers history, culture, food, and influences.
-It can be a quiet reprieve from the crowded temples or a way to escape the heat and learn a little bit more about this beautiful country.
+It's actually a welcome reprieve from the crowded temples, and a good way to escape the heat and learn a little bit more about this beautiful country.